Car rental in Bilbao

 This is both an eerie and fantastical open-air installation style piece by local artist Agustín Ibarrola.
 Ibarrola works in a modern style called “Land Art”.
 His forest is primarily made up of painted Monterey pines.

 The object of the Bosque de Oma is to display the horrible and ghastly harmony between nature and human presence.
-Human figures, eyes animals and geometric shapes adorn the trees and are only visible from certain perspectives.
+Human figures, eyes, animals and also geometric shapes adorn the trees and are only visible from certain perspectives.
 The effect is surreal, especially at dusk.

 Created in the early 1980s, this large group of trees, painted in totem-like figures seems alive.
 It has also been called an animated forest.
 There is no denying it has a spiritual quality about it.